ccassise/wowpkg/README.md

 ### Windows

-1. Run `Uninstall.exe` from the installed wowpkg directory.
+1. Run `Uninstall.exe` from the installed wowpkg directory (default `C:\Program Files\wowpkg\bin`).
-2. Remove wowpkg\bin from your user PATH.
+2. Remove `wowpkg\bin` from your user PATH.
-3. If you want to remove user config data, remove the %APPDATA%\wowpkg directory.
+3. If you want to remove user config data, remove the `%APPDATA%\wowpkg` directory.

 ### macOS

-1. Remove the /Applications/wowpkg directory.
+1. Remove the `/Applications/wowpkg` directory.
-2. Remove the export path from ~/.zshrc or terminal equivalent.
+2. Remove the export path from `~/.zshrc` or terminal equivalent.
-3. If you want to remove user config data, remove the ~/.config/wowpkg directory.
+3. If you want to remove user config data, remove the `~/.config/wowpkg` directory.

 ## Running from source